Are There Such Things as Sustainable Smartphones?

 You can’t really have a ‘sustainable smartphone’, as all are made with mined materials (the display usually has animal cholesterol and glue may contain casein).
-The most ‘ethical smartphone’ options are not to have one, or to buy a refurbished version (the brands below offer second-hand options).
+The most ‘ethical smartphone’ options are not to have one, or to buy a refurbished version.

-The recent Right to Repair Act excludes phones and laptops, which rather defeats the object.
-Apple threw its toys out of the pram and eventually conceded, but now sells an expensive DIY repair kit, which is not really much better.
+The Right to Repair Act excludes phones and laptops, which rather defeats the object.
+And companies that have to comply with certain rules, often sell expensive DIY repair kits, not much better.

 Fairphone (recycled and conflict-free)